JoshuaPianoGuy/LifeEngine/EXPERIMENTS.md

 ## 10. Key constants (current)

+> Values in **bold** are what the comparison runs actually used, read back from their
+> own `params.json`, where that differs from the `ExperimentParams` default.
+The
+> defaults still apply to any run that does not override them — including a bare
+> `node src/headless.js` — so both are given.

 | Constant | Value | Meaning |
 |----------|-------|---------|
 | `TICKS_PER_MAP` / `MAPS_PER_GEN` / `TICKS_PER_GEN` | 2000 / 5 / 10 000 | map, generation timing |